CSCfi/csc-user-guide/docs/data/sensitive-data/sd-desktop-le.md

 ![Launch-virtual-Desktop](images/desktop/desktop-5.png)

-## Accessing sensitive registry data within SD Desktop Limited Edition
+## Accessing sensitive registry data within SD Desktop

 As the virtual Desktop is isolated from the internet, the only way to access data for analysis is by utilizing a specific application called _Data Gateway_.
 This application will allow you to access the dataset for which you have received a permit from Findata.
 Encrypted files will be **visible in read-only mode (similarly to opening a pdf file or streaming a YouTube video)**.
 This solution allows you to process large amounts of data without storing any copy on your virtual Desktop.

 The data authorised by Findata can be accessed in your virtual Desktop via SD Apply in Data Gateway.
-After the CSC project has been set up for you, the data will be accessible in SD Desktop Limited Edition for the time period determined in the data permit.
-SD Connect (for storing data) is not available in SD Desktop Limited Edition, so the only way to import any data, script or software to the Desktop is through Findata.
+After the CSC project has been set up for you, the data will be accessible in SD Desktop for the time period determined in the data permit.
+SD Connect (for storing data) is not available in SD Desktop when processing registry data, so the only way to import any data, script or software to the Desktop is through Findata.

 ### Accessing data using Data Gateway